How to create CLI programs with multiple commands, flags and subcommands, and how to do it fast and simply?

 A word of advice: in each branch in the demo repository,

-command runs a different default sequence of tasks,
+the make command runs a different default sequence of tasks,

 meant to illustrate the changes brought by the current branch: